uktrade/directory-ui-export-readiness/article/templates/article/markdown/27_decide-when-youll-get-paid.md

 ### Get paid after delivery

-Accepting payment after delivery is often called open account.
+Accepting payment after delivery is often called 'open account'.
 The buyer pays when they&rsquo;ve received the delivery or after 30, 60 or 90 days if you have offered credit terms.
-This is the most risky payment option for you.
+This is the most risky payment option.

 Before offering terms to a customer you should: